 Where to stay in Jamaica

 Below are my favored areas and hotel options.
-I choose the hotels based off of location, mainly, as well as NOT being all-inclusive, so you can have a more authentic experience.
-They are all varied in style and level of accommodation, though (some in town, some beachfront, some very basic and simple, and others a bit more high-end) and this is why I think, it is the best place to vacation in Jamaica.
+I choose the hotels based on location, mainly, and NOT being all-inclusive to have a more authentic experience.
+They are all varied in style and level of accommodation, though (some in town, some beachfront, some very basic and simple, and others a bit more high-end), which is why I think it is the best place to vacation in Jamaica.

 Of course, if you want all-inclusive resorts, there are plenty on the island.
 If you plan for longer periods of time or needless expensive options, you can always use Airbnb to rent a local home or apartment.

-Just check the location on a map in relation to these hotels, and you can stay in a similar location.
-I did not include Montego Bay, as that is the current tourist hub and it’s best to get outside of this area to experience more of Jamaica.
-You will, however, for both Negril and Ocho Rios, most likely fly into Montego Bay and take a transfer from there.
+Just check the location on a map about these hotels, and you can stay in a similar location.
+I did not include Montego Bay, as that is the current tourist hub, and it’s best to get outside of this area to experience more of Jamaica.
+However, you will most likely fly into Montego Bay and take a transfer from there for both Negril and Ocho Rios.

-If you prefer a mega-resort or an all-inclusive stay though, Montego Bay may be for you.
+- If you prefer a mega-resort or an all-inclusive stay, though, Montego Bay may be for you.
 Click here for accommodation in Montego Bay.

-Ocho Rios – Located on the northern coast, this area is about two hours from the Montego Bay airport and is tucked into a lush, tropical rainforest.
-The Blue House Jamaica is a bed and breakfast, quaint with great hosts.
-In addition, a portion of their proceeds go to help impoverished communities on the island!
+- Ocho Rios – Located on the northern coast, this area is about two hours from the Montego Bay airport and is tucked into a lush, tropical rainforest.
+Hermosa Cove Villa Resort & Suites is a very well-rated resort nestled amid 12 acres of tropical gardens and 500 meters from Mahogany Beach.

 Best time to visit Jamaica

 Almost any time!
-Note that November and December bring high price points and September is the heart of hurricane season (although this doesn’t mean a guarantee of bad weather!
+Note that November and December bring high price points.
+September is the heart of hurricane season (although this doesn’t mean a guarantee of bad weather!
 I travel to the Caribbean during these months regularly, and luckily, have never been caught in such a storm).

-May usually has good pricing and is before the heavy heat of the summer months in this region, so it is a great option.
+May usually has good pricing and is before the summer months’ heavy heat in this region, so it is a great option.

-After all the important general info about a trip to Jamaica, here are my favorite things to do in Jamaica
+After all the important general info about a trip to Jamaica, here are my places to visit in Jamaica.

 BEST PLACES TO VISIT IN JAMAICA